 CSET is comprised of two modules: CSET-A and CSET-B together provide an overview of essential engineering practices and knowledge for certification of aircraft structures.
 Topics are described through downloadable files, followed by on-line discussions.
-You will learn through discussions which give you the opportunity to interact with other professional students, expert structural engineers from industry, and the FAA.
+You will learn through discussions, allowing you to interact with other professionals, expert structural engineers from industry, and the FAA.
 An optional hands-on laboratory is also offered to practice principles of engineering, manufacturing, and maintenance of composite structures.

 The course is offered in two 6-week modules.
 CSET-A describes Composite Applications, Materials and Processing, Fabrication Development, and Design.
 CSET-B content continues with Structural Substantiation, Manufacturing and Maintenance, followed by other additional topics.
 CSET-A is a prerequisite for CSET-B. Upon successfully meeting course requirements for CSET-A and CSET-B you will receive a certificate of completion for each module.

-WICHITA STATE UNIVERSITY Workforce, Professional and Community Education

-Wichita State University NATIONAL INSTITUTE FOR AVIATION RESEARCH ABOUT THE COURSE This course covers the essential topics pertaining to composites engineering and the certification process.
+ABOUT THE COURSE

+This course covers the essential topics pertaining to composites engineering and the certification process.
 Its contents provide students with an awareness of the composites engineering process framework through course materials and practical applications through online discussions.
 Topics include engineering, manufacturing, maintenance, and certification of composite materials associated with civil aircraft structures.
 The course content is in accordance with FAA AC 20-107B (Composite Aircraft Structure).
+CSET-A is prerequisite to CSET-B, with each course 6 weeks in length.

 This course was developed through the collaboration of Wichita State University, industry subject matter experts, and the Federal Aviation Administration.
 The course is taught online, includes all teaching materials, and features real-world discussions facilitated by those with subject matter expertise and FAA representatives.
 Depending on prior knowledge, experience, and level of student involvement, attendees typically spend six or more hours per week, reviewing materials, participating in online discussions, and testing their knowledge.

-After finishing a 1-week period of self-study of fundamental composites and successfully completing an examination in CSET-A, students proceed to more advanced topics through an on-line, interactive learning experience via Blackboard.
+After finishing a 1-week period of self-study of fundamental composites and successfully completing an examination in CSET-A, students proceed to more advanced topics through an on-line, interactive learning experience via Blackboard for the next five weeks.
+The six-week module, CSET-B, follows CSET-A in a similar teaching format.
+Students may take CSET-B immediately after CSET-A, or as an option, delay CSET-B enrollment until a later offering for schedule flexibility.
 Teaching methodology includes online discussions facilitated by subject matter experts, content in PowerPoint slides available for download, and audio/visual aids.
-As an asynchronous learning process, the schedule is very flexible, with students determining their time schedule and participating at their convenience during each week of class.
-CSET-A and CSET-B will be offered again in Fall 2021 for those students desiring more schedule flexibility.
-It is currently planned for September 20 - October 31, 2021; both modules will be offered simultaneously.
-Course Objective • Students will describe engineering principles for substantiating composite airframe structures during all stages of aircraft product certification.
+As an asynchronous learning process, the schedule is flexible, with students determining their time schedule and participating at their convenience during each week of class.

+Course Objective

+• Students will describe engineering principles for substantiating composite airframe structures during all stages of aircraft product certification.

 Who Should Attend?

+- Professionals responsible for the engineering of composites. - Individuals having a general background in composites and/or engineering technology. - Civil aviation regulatory authorities and industry delegates who participate in the certification of composite structures.

+Prerequisite

-- Professionals responsible for the engineering of composites - Individuals having a general background in composites and/or engineering technology. - Civil aviation regulatory authorities and industry designees who participate in the certification of composite structures.
-Prerequisite Students will review summary reading material on basic composite technology during the first week of the online class, followed by an assessment to measure students understanding of prerequisite content.
-After successfully completing the online assessment, students are given access to the CSET course.
+Students will review summary reading material on basic composite technology during the first week of the online class, followed by an assessment to measure students understanding of prerequisite content.
+After successfully completing the online assessment, students are given access to the CSET-A course.

 Course Topics include: